ekrasutzky/Germany-Quiz/README.md

 No errors were found when passing through the official (Jigsaw) validator

 - Js hint:
+No errors were found while runing test on JH hint.

 - Lighthouse:
 I ran a test on Lighthouse to check the accesibility and performance  of the website